MathOnco/valis/examples/EXAMPLES_README.md

     These can be used to get a better sense of how the images were altered by non-rigid warping

-6. *processed* shows thumnails of the processed images.
+6. *processed* shows thumbnails of the processed images.
     This are thumbnails of the images that are actually used to perform the registration.
 The pre-processing and normalization methods should try to make these